 Express.js is a popular and widely-used web application framework for Node.js, simplifying the process of creating web applications and APIs.
 Installed in 2016, the latest version of Express.js is 1.0.0, and it’s used in over 7 other projects in the npm registry.
-To get started, simply run npm install express.js
+To get started, simply run npm install express.js in your terminal.

 Express.js offers a robust set of features for handling routing, middleware, and template engines, making it a popular choice for developers due to its minimalist design, flexibility, and ease of use.